 How many colleges have access to a rail trail?

 Only one of the six colleges are within a half mile of a rail trail: Vassar, which is near the Dutchess Rail Trail.
 Both Marist and DCC are just beyond a half mile from the Dutchess Rail Trail.
 Improved connections between the Dutchess Rail Trail and both DCC and Marist would provide students and staff with more transportation options.
-Marist will also have access to the planned urban trail in Poughkeepsie once it is constructed.
+Marist will also have access to the Northside Line in Poughkeepsie.

 How many colleges are near high-crash or high-congestion locations?